LiquidGalaxyLAB/galaxy-pacman/README.md

 bash ./Bash/open-pacman.sh
 ```

-Once the screens are open, you can open the controller on any browser with the url {masterIp}:8128/controller, where **masterIp** is the IPv4 of the master machine
+Once the screens are open, you can open the controller on any browser with the url **masterIp**:8128/controller, where **masterIp** is the IPv4 of the master machine.

+If you experience any problems, check the installation logs for any possible errors in the logs folder, there will be a file with the date of installation as it's name.

 ## Running Project Locally
 After cloning the repository navigate to the cloned folder and install all dependencies by runing: